Kulan66/Kulan66/README.md

 # Hey there!
 I'm Kulan66

-👨🏻‍💻  About Me
+👨🏻‍💻 **About Me**

-- 🤔   investigating novel technologies and creating software fixes and fast fixes.
+- 🤔 Investigating novel technologies and creating software fixes and fast fixes.
-- 🎓   Studying Computer Science at University Of Cardiff metropolitan UK.
+- 🎓 Studying Computer Science at University Of Cardiff Metropolitan UK.
 - 💼 Working as a software engineer intern.
 - 🌱 Learning more about Cloud Architecture and API Testing & Working.
 - 💫 Investigating the smooth integration of front-end and back-end developers, designers, and users.
 - ✍️ Pursuing YouTube and music as pastimes and side projects.

-🛠  Tech Stack
+🛠 **Tech Stack**

 **💻 Front End**
 - TypeScript
 - JavaScript
 - React